-There are seven menus in the Setup Editor, represented by the buttons in the Zone Parameters region of the front panel.
+There are seven menus in the Setup Editor.
 With one exception, each zone in a setup has an independent set of these seven menus (the exception is the Arpeggiator menu, in which all parameters but Zone Enable affect all zones in a setup):

-MIDI Xmit Various MIDI-related features (like what MIDI channel each zone uses) Program Bank and program assignments, and other program-related parameters Key Range Activation/deactivation of keys, pitch control Transpose Uniform pitch-shifting of entire zone Velocity Response to your playing style Controllers Functions of physical controllers (wheels, Knobs, ribbon, pedals, buttons) Arpeggiator Activation/deactivation and control of arpeggiator
+MIDI Xmit Various MIDI-related features (like what MIDI channel each zone uses)

+Program Bank and program assignments, and other program-related parameters

+Key Range Activation/deactivation of keys, pitch control

+Transpose Uniform pitch-shifting of entire zone

+Velocity Response to your playing style

+Controllers Functions of physical controllers (wheels, Knobs, ribbon, pedals, buttons)

+Arpeggiator Activation/deactivation and control of arpeggiator

-The Effects region also acts as an adjunct to the Setup Editor, enabling you to modify the effects associated with a setup.
+The Effects menu also acts as an adjunct to the Setup Editor, enabling you to modify the effects associated with a setup.
 See page 5-22 for a discussion of Effects Edit Mode parameters.